mfall33/checkout/README.md

 --Internal code cleanup and reflect on project structure (make changes where best suited) --form validation for login and signup
 -- re-implement signup
+-- Install a toast package to display error messages in catch blocks